colinpetruno/portunus/README.md

     enabled: true
     created_at: "2020-03-13T12:11:11+01:00"
 ```
+&nbsp;
 ## Key rotation
 Portunus provides key rotation scripts to rotate DEKs, KEKs, and both at
 once.
-These can be scheduled on a regular basis to constantly be rotating
-keys within the app.
-Alternatively they can be rotated all at once.
+The DEK rotation script will rotate keys every six months.
+If provided
+a force option as an environment variable it will rotate all the keys.
+The
+KEK rotation will rotate all master keys.
+This will probably take a long time
+in many apps so therefore you can rotate the master keys invidually by
+providing the key name.

+    $ bundle exec rake portunus:rotate_deks
+    $ FORCE=true bundle exec rake portunus:rotate_deks
+    $ bundle exec rake portunus:rotate_keks
+    $ KEY_NAME=<keyname> bundle exec rake portunus:rotate_deks

+&nbsp;
 ## Tips
-Remember security is about applying layers.
+- Security is about applying layers.
 Using Portunus with the default
-config helps protects against specific types of attacks.
+configuration helps protects against specific types of attacks.
 However, in the
 event your complete environment is compromised there is not much that can
 be done.

-Providing seperation of concerns within your organization can help if you
+- Providing seperation of concerns within your organization can help if you
 need the data to survive even if someone gets direct server access.
 Every
 aspect of Portunus is easily configured to ensure this is possible for you.
+- When deciding how many master keys to use, keep the amount of data in mind.
+  Each key is responsible for encrypting a certain number of DEKs.
+The lower
+  this is kept the easier it will be to rotate.
+- Schedule rotation often.
+The dek rotator can be run every day or on even
+  smaller intervals.

+&nbsp;
 ## Improvements

 Some items I'd like to see added:

 - Migration support from an unencrypted to encrypted column
 - Google Cloud HSM Encrypter
 - Improve key rotations